 He was ambitious and was made for war, but Napoleon facts reveal that he was a positive catalyst for Europe, bringing order to government even if by helping mount a coup.
 He also introduced conscription, religious freedom, offered a cash prize to solve food preservation for armies, and opened up society so that the common man who worked and studied could improve his station.
 As he created power for himself, he created powerful enemies, leading to his ultimate downfall.

-He Wasn’t ShortNapoleon was probably around 5’6”, the average height for a Frenchman in the early 1800s, but members of his Imperial Guard were taller so he appeared short in comparison.
+Napoleon was probably around 5’6”, the average height for a Frenchman in the early 1800s, but members of his Imperial Guard were taller so he appeared short in comparison.
 His English detractors embellished on his height by making him appear diminutive.
 Added to the visuals were rumors that he sought power to compensate for his height, also known as the "Napoleon complex."

 The “Napoleon Complex” has been debunked by studies.
 Upon his death, the attending physician made a note that Napoleon’s body was 5'2" "from the top of the head to the heels" which equals 5’ 6” in English measurements.

 Supposedly, the priest Vignali removed some of Napoleon’s organs after his death and may have also taken his penis.
-The ruler’s penis was handed down through the Vignali family, as one does, and ended up being sold to a British book firm in 1916.
+The ruler’s member was handed down through the Vignali family, and ended up being sold to a British book firm in 1916.

-Napoleon Helped Solidify Driving on the Right Side of the Road
+Napoleon Helped Solidify Driving On The Right Side Of The Road

 Riders across continental Europe rode on the left side of the road, specifically so that they could wield a sword or a weapon from their right hand.
 It was also considered safer to mount and dismount a horse from the side of the road.
-Sorry, left-handed people!
 Also, nobility rode on the left, pushing the poor folk to the right side of the road.
 After the French Revolution, aristocrats got the idea to pass on the right in order to blend with the peasants and escape detection.